homiedopie/beberlei.de/drafts/extending_symfony2__paramconverter.rst

 ==================================

 Symfony2 is an extremly extendable framework, everything is extendable or overwritable through the Dependency Injection Container.
 The problem developers face is knowing about the extension points and when to use them.
-If you don't know the extension points, your Symfony application will end up with code duplication, too much inheritance and spaghetti code.
+If you don't know the extension points, your Symfony application will end up with code duplication, too much inheritance and very little unit-testable code.

 This blog post will be the first in a series, describing Symfony2 extension points that help you achieve clean and duplicateless code.
 In my experience,